remonsec/remonsec.github.io/_posts/2022-02-20-getting-first-bug-II.md

 Enough dude, I can’t write more.
 Seriously I can’t even focus on what to write next.
 I also don’t know how you still reading this.
 I only can see you are the next Hero of the InfoSec world, who is just going to use his power for the good.

-Remember if you die tomorrow world doesn’t care how much money you had.
-But the world cares what you have done with your time and energy for others.
 Make sure your words and character inspire others.
 As a BugHunter, you can leave a good impact on society.
-Oh one more thing, don’t forget your origin & who you were, support every one of them who supported you when you were useless.
+Oh one more thing, don’t forget your origin & who you was before, support every one of them who supported you when you was lost.
 Pray for a better life & Fight for a better world

 [![1-Qgm9-Tyht-Hr-LMDxa-Rp2-XQqg.jpg](https://i.postimg.cc/nzkf01Yr/1-Qgm9-Tyht-Hr-LMDxa-Rp2-XQqg.jpg)](https://postimg.cc/vgcKmfKw)